maziac/DeZog/documentation/Usage.md

 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)
 - "vsyncInterrupt": Default is false.
 Enable it if you use zsim to emulate a ZX Spectrum.
 If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).
+- "defaultPortIn": The default value that is read if the read port is unused.
+Formerly this was always 0xFF which is still the default.
 - "zxBeeper": true/false.
 Defaults to false.
 If enabled the ZX Beeper audio output is simulated.
-The generated audio has a noticable delay.
+The generated audio has a noticeable delay.
 The output is visualized with a "0" or "1":
 ![](images/zxbeeper_on.jpg)
 If the output keeps changing you'll see this:
 ![](images/zxbeeper_changing.jpg)
 Don't expect high quality sound.
 This is not an emulation.
 The simulator speed is only very roughly synchronized with the host system's time.
 Therefore there will be lost frames or gaps.
+The status for the audio is experimental.
+It may or may not work for you.
 - "cpuFrequency": The used CPU frequency.
 If "limitSpeed" is enabled (default) the simulation speed is throttled to simulate the correct frequency.
 The CPU frequency is also used printout of the correspondent time when t-states are printed.
 - "limitSpeed": If enabled the simulated CPU performance is throttled to fit the given CPU frequency.
 Is enabled by default.
 If disabled the CPU will be simulated as fast as possible.
 - "updateFrequency": The update frequency of the simulator view in Hz.
-Defaults to 10Hz. possible range is 5 to 100 Hz.
+Defaults to 10Hz.
+Possible range is 5 to 100 Hz.
 - "customCode": This enables the custom code to run inside the simulator, e.g. to simulate additional ports.
 See [zsimPeripherals.md](https://github.com/maziac/DeZog/blob/master/documentation/zsimPeripherals.md) for more details.